 Reporting the QST

-Your reporting period corresponds to a calendar quarter.
+Under the specified system, your reporting period corresponds to a calendar quarter.
 Your first reporting period begins on your QST registration date and ends on the last day of that quarter.
 Your last reporting period ends on the day before your registration ends.

 You must file your QST return online using the services in My Account for suppliers outside Québec.
 The filing and remittance deadline is the last day of the month following the calendar quarter that corresponds to the reporting period.